EuroComment’s publications and meetings have always been concerned with the EU Leaders’ Agenda. In 2023, we plan to sharpen this focus still further:

 Secondly, because the direction of the Commentary will be shared. (see annex)

 Thirdly, because the Commentary will be anchored in EuroComment’s new EU Priorities Group.

-The series will be launched in conjunction with the first meeting of the EU Priorities Group in Brussels in May when we shall publish two in depth analyses of approximately 5000 words each.
-The topics on the agenda at that meeting will be:
+The series was launched in conjunction with the first meeting of the EU Priorities Group in Brussels in June when we published the first two in depth analyses of approximately 5000 words each.
+The topics on the agenda for the series will be:

 1. The Leaders and their Agenda.
 (Peter Ludlow)